Ares Capital Corporation (ARCC) Shares Up Despite Recent Market Volatility

 Hovde Group gave a rating of “Market Perform” to ARCC, setting the target price at $22.50 in the report published on March 07th of the previous year.

-Volatility was left at 1.48%, however, over the last 30 days, the volatility rate increased by 1.44%, as shares surge +0.26% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +1.36% upper at present.
+Volatility was left at 1.44%, however, over the last 30 days, the volatility rate increased by 1.29%, as shares sank -0.97% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +0.93% upper at present.

 Insider Trading